blockchainapis/docs/docs/tutorial/getting-started/how-to-use-the-api.md

 - [Get Amount Out](/docs/tutorial/pairs/get-swap-amount-out)
 - [Get Amount In](/docs/tutorial/pairs/get-swap-amount-in)

-If you know how to use these 3 methods, you know how to utilise the API.
+If you know how to use these 3 methods, you know how to use the core methods of the API.

 :::tip
 You can try all of these methods for free on the [API Sandbox](https://api.blockchainapis.io/docs):